bradleyboehmke/bradleyboehmke/tutorials/assumptions_normality.md

 <br>

 ## tl;dr
 The assumption of normality is important for hypothesis testing and in regression models.
 In general linear models, the assumption comes in to play with regards to residuals (aka errors).
-In both cases it is useful to test for normality and that's what this tutorial covers.
+In both cases it is useful to test for normality; therefore, this tutorial covers the following:

 1. [What is normality](#normality)
 2. [Replication requirements](#replication)